ajomuch92/vue-minicss/README.md

 # Vue Minicss
 ![alt Vue Minicss Logo](https://i.ibb.co/bgjC8Tf/Grupo-1.png)
 ## A components progressive library base on [minicss.org](https://minicss.org/) for Vuejs.
-The demo is coming.
-And best components and features could come.
-Feel free to make a pull request or let me know when you find a bug.
+The documentation and examples are being building.
+Best and new components and features are coming.
+Feel free to make a pull request.

 ## Author